 St. Augustine grass usually contains more nitrogen than phosphorus and potassium.
 A typical turf fertilizer formulation, for example, has an NPK ratio of 15-1-5.
-As you browse lawn fertilizers, you’ll notice how many different NPK combinations they offer, but nearly all of them are highest in nitrogen.
+When browsing lawn fertilizers, shoppers will notice how many different NPK combinations they offer, but nearly all of them are highest in nitrogen.

 Liquid vs. Granular vs. Water-Soluble

 Lawn fertilizers are made in three main formulations: liquid, granular, and water-soluble.
-There’s no “right” option here—the form of fertilizer that’s best for your lawn is mostly a matter of personal preference.
+There’s no “right” option here—the form of fertilizer that’s best is mostly a matter of personal preference.

 - Liquid: For a quick boost of growth, many growers and groundskeepers opt to apply liquid lawn fertilizer because it’s quickly absorbed through the blades of grass and immediately goes to work, encouraging new growth.
 Results can be seen in as little as 3 or 4 days after applying liquid fertilizer to St. Augustine grass.
 The product can be purchased either full strength or in a liquid concentrate for diluting and applying via a pump-type garden sprayer.
 The caveat with liquid fertilizers is that they quickly pass through and out of the lawn, so they may need to be applied more frequently than granular types.